What can meeting designers learn from religious services?

 Communal activities are powerful because they align participants in a common experience: creating something beautiful and uplifting together.
 When was the last time you did something like that in a meeting?

 Breaks aren’t communal activities

-Most meeting organizers assume that the human interaction they’ve been told should be incorporated into their meetings is provided by breaks and socials.
+Most meeting organizers assume that breaks and socials should provide the majority of human interaction in their meetings.
 But breaks and socials aren’t communal activities — everyone is doing something different!
-The post-service Church Suppers and Jewish Kiddish give congregants time to meet socially, thus strengthening the communal experience provided by the service.
+The post-service Church Suppers and Jewish Kiddish give congregants time to meet socially.
+This strengthens the communal experience provided by the service.
 In contrast, modern conferences expect attendees to bond after having primarily listened to lectures.

 Keep ’em moving!

 People don’t sit still at most religious services.
 They stand to sing and pray.
 In some congregations, dance is a normal component of the service.
 Physical movement during events is important because blood flow to the brain starts to decline within ten minutes of sitting still, leading to decreased attention.
 Sadly, it’s rare for meeting sessions to include any kind of body movement.

 Provide an emotional experience

 Whatever opinions you hold about religious services, it’s clear that they are designed to create an emotional experience.
 Given a choice between emotional and “book learning” experiences, people will invariably choose the former.
 Religious services offer the kinds of experiences that people prefer, served up in a safe and familiar way.
 Most conferences offer little emotional experience directly related to their content and purpose; instead such experiences — entertainment and socials — are glued onto the program as unintegrated extras.